BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 CATALYST
 ^^^^^^^^

-   An R *package* whose functions and associated manuscript served as the inspiration and seed for much of the PalmettoBUG *analysis* functions.
+   An R package whose functions and associated manuscript (https://f1000research.com/articles/6-748/v3) served as the inspiration and seed for much of the PalmettoBUG :ref:`Analysis` functions.

    Link: https://github.com/HelenaLC/CATALYST/